Appalachian Trail by state: New Hampshire

 New Hampshire has 160.9 mi of the trail.
 The New Hampshire AT is nearly all within the White Mountain National Forest.
 The easier southern portion of the trail, from Hanover to Glencliff, passes over Velvet Rocks, Moose Mountain, Smarts Mountain, and Mount Cube.
 It then ascends Mount Moosilauke and enters the high peaks region of the White Mountains.
 For northbound thru-hikers, it is the beginning of the main challenges that go beyond enduring distance and time: in New Hampshire and Maine, rough or steep ground are more frequent, and alpine conditions are found near summits and along ridges.

 In the Presidential Range of the White Mountains, the trail runs completely above treeline from the summit of Mount Pierce to the north side of the cone of Mount Madison, a distance of about 12 mi.
-The AT passes over the summits of 16 of the 48 four-thousand footers of New Hampshire: Moosilauke, South and North Kinsman, Lincoln, Lafayette, Garfield, South Twin, Jackson, Pierce, Washington (the highest point of the AT north of Tennessee), Madison, Wildcats D and A, Carter Dome, South and Middle Carter.
-It comes close to the summits of 8 other of the 48 four-thousand footers: Liberty, Galehead, Zealand, Eisenhower, Monroe, Jefferson, Adams, and Moriah.
+The AT passes over the summits of 15 of the 48 four-thousand footers of New Hampshire: Moosilauke, South and North Kinsman, Lincoln, Lafayette, South Twin, Jackson, Pierce, Washington (the highest point of the AT north of Tennessee), Madison, Wildcats D and A, Carter Dome, South and Middle Carter.
+It comes close to the summits of 9 other of the 48 four-thousand footers: Liberty, Garfield (60 yards away over ledges), Galehead, Zealand, Eisenhower, Monroe, Jefferson, Adams, and Moriah.
 A series of comfortable huts are maintained along parts of the NH trail by the Appalachian Mountain Club.
 In New Hampshire, the Dartmouth Outing Club maintains the AT from the Vermont border to Mount Moosilauke, Randolph Mountain Club maintains 2.2 miles from Osgood Trail near Madison Hut to Edmands Col, with the AMC maintaining the remaining miles through the state.
 The trail passes through the town of Hanover and near the town of Gorham, which have grocery stores and are accessible by public transportation (Dartmouth Coach and Concord Coach Lines) from Boston.
 Concord Coach also has bus service to Lincoln (several miles off the AT) and AMC Pinkham Notch.
 During the summer season, AMC runs a shuttle service to Crawford Notch and Franconia Notch.

 A tradition of thru-hikers Mooning the Cog has developed on Mount Washington.